unicode-org/cldr/docs/ldml/tr35-keyboards.md

 `<reorder>` elements are priority ordered based first on the length of string their `@from` attribute matches and then the sum of the lengths of the strings their `@before` and `@after` attributes match.

-If a layout has two `<transforms>` elements of type reorder, e.g. from importing one and specifying the second, then `<transform>` elements are merged.
+If a layout has two `<reorders>` elements, e.g. from importing one and specifying the second, then `<reorder>` elements are merged.
 The @from string in a `<reorder>` element describes a set of strings that it matches.
 This also holds for the `@before` and `@after` attributes.
 The intersection of two `<reorder>` elements consists of the intersections of their `@from`, `@before` and `@after` string sets.
-It is illegal for the intersection between any two `<reorder>` elements in the same `<transforms>` element to be non empty, although implementors are encouraged to have pity on layout authors when reporting such errors, since they can be hard to track down.
+It is illegal for the intersection between any two `<reorder>` elements in the same `<reorders>` element to be non empty, although implementors are encouraged to have pity on layout authors when reporting such errors, since they can be hard to track down.

-If two `<reorder>` elements in two different `<transforms>` elements have a non empty intersection, then they are split and merged.
+If two `<reorder>` elements in two different `<reorders>` elements have a non empty intersection, then they are split and merged.
 They are split such that where there were two `<reorder>` elements, there are, in effect (but not actuality), three elements consisting of:

 * `@from`, `@before`, `@after` that match the intersection of the two rules.
 The other attributes are merged, as described below.
 * `@from`, `@before`, `@after` that match the set of strings in the first rule not in the intersection with the other attributes from the first rule.